TABLE OF CONTENTS

 8. You Have No Brand Strategy

 A brand strategy is a formal plan for how you'll influence how customers, prospects, and employees see you.
+It not only outlines what your brand looks like but how, when, and where you'll communicate that brand to others.

-- Vision - What is your brand setting out to do?
+- Vision: What is your brand setting out to do?

-- Mission - The actions you take to support the vision.
+- Mission: The actions you take to support the vision.

-- Core values - What do you believe in, and what sets you apart?
+- Core values: What do you believe in, and what sets you apart?

-- Brand behaviors - How do you authentically show your core values?
+- Brand behaviors: How do you authentically show your core values?

-- Positioning - What's different about you?
+- Positioning: What's different about you?
 And why should they choose you?

-- Brand promise - What is your commitment to your customers, employees, and/or the community?
+- Brand promise: What is your commitment to your customers, employees, and/or the community?
 How do you express the impact your brand has on others?

 9. Disloyal Customers